igorkry/tnt4j-streams/README.md

 `StripHeaders` property states that MQ message headers shall be preserved.

 `TraceOperations` property defines set of traced operation names (using RegEx or wildcard).
-MQ Traces Events referencing operations not covered by this set will be filtered out from activities stream.
+MQ Trace Events referencing operations not covered by this set will be filtered out from activities stream.

+`ExcludedRC` property defines set of excluded MQ traces reason codes (delimited using '|' character).
+MQ Trace Events having reason codes defined by this set will be filtered out from activities stream.
+Set entries may be defined using both numeric and MQ constant name values.

 `TraceEventsParser` is of type `WmqTraceParser` meaning that it will parse PCF messages containing MQ Trace Events data contained within
 MQCFGR PCF structures.